EESSI/eessi-bot-software-layer/README.md

   -  Make sure to assign read and write access to the Pull request in Repository permissions section; These  permisions can be changed later on;
   -  Make sure to accept the new permissions  from the install app section.
 Select Install App option from the menu on the left hand side.
   -  Then select the wheel right next to your installed app or use the link https://github.com/settings/installations/INSTALLATION_ID
-  -  Once the page open you’ll be able to accept the new permissions there.
+  -  Once the page open you'll be able to accept the new permissions there.
   -  Some permissions (e.g., metadata) will be selected automatically because of others you have chosen.

 - Events: subscribe the app to events it shall react on (e.g., related to pull requests)